Razviar/mtga-pro-tracker/README.md

 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.1.8.9 released 01/10/2019
+* ELD final preparations

+v.1.8.7 released 13/09/2019
+* Automated Cards Uploads
+* Now new cards appearing in the game will be automatically uploaded into database.

+v.1.8.6 released 07/09/2019
+* Opponent Cards Tracking Fixed
+* Also added more prominent link about detailed logging.

 v.1.8.5 released 05/09/2019 (Updated MTGA log format fixes)
 * Tracker adapted to new logging system
 * Date manual setting removed